Wilton Second-Degree Assault Lawyer

 Does Second-Degree Assault Lead To Civil and Criminal Court Orders?

 In many cases, yes.
 If you are facing domestic violence or the threat of physical violence at home, you may seek legal relief in Connecticut in two ways.
-In either scenario, assistance from a second-degree assault lawyer in Wilton may be key to a successful outcome.
+In either scenario, assistance from a second-degree assault attorney in Wilton may be key to a successful outcome.

 First, you may file for a civil restraining order.
 This legal action could include provisions that require an alleged abuser to cease contact with you and other at-risk parties.
 It may also require them to leave a household or create distance orders.